 We also take some ribbon to tie around the kids’ wrists with our telephone number on, just incase the kids wander.
 For the care free toddlers – reins are also useful.
 We also purchased a set of ear defenders and these have come in useful over the years if the music is loud.

 Always remember to take some cash to festivals as some of the smaller festivals don’t always have cashpoints on the festival site.

 Pack a few minimal toiletries, including baby wipes, toilet roll and hand sanitiser.
 As we are on a plastic free journey so have been trying bamboo toothbrushes, reusable cotton wipes and shampoo soaps.

-Pack for all kinds of weather…so raincoats, wellies, suncream, sunhats, sunglasses, warm nightwear/onesies.
+Pack for all kinds of weather…so raincoats, wellies, outdoor gear, suncream, sunhats, sunglasses, warm nightwear/onesies.
 Remember, there are so many festival activities and these can be messy – so always best to pack a few extra spares to cover all eventualities.

 Check the festival programme beforehand, as some festivals have competitions for fancy dress, or a fancy dress theme.
 You can also never have too much tattoos, tattoos or face paint.

 We always try to remember to pack a torch, bunting flags and fairy lights as these really help to find your base at night when the light disappears.
 We also take a foldable potty as this comes in very useful at night for the kids.

 Another essential for the kids that we did actually forget one year – glow sticks.
 Buy them beforehand and save some ££££.